TheRealVSSVSSN/SunnyRP/Example_Frameworks/NoPixelServer/docs.md

 - Added radius constant to blackjack table locator and corrected prop name outputs.
 - Moved animation dictionary cleanup outside the dealer creation loop to prevent missing animation issues.
 - Converted global state to local variables and tightened betting validation on the server.

+## gabz_pillbox_hospital
+- Modernized `fxmanifest.lua` with `cerulean` fx_version, Lua 5.4 support, and streamlined client script declaration.
+- Refactored `main.lua` to use `CreateThread` and consolidated IPL removals into a single loop.
+- Added interior validation and explicit loading before refreshing to ensure reliable map updates.